 Meta gives you some control over the way it targets advertising (see: https://www.facebook.com/help/568137493302217 for instructions) and there are a number of organizations that allow you to opt out of advertising more generally, for example: http://www.aboutads.info/choices and http://www.youronlinechoices.eu/.

 See under section 7 below for more information about your rights.
 If any of the above is unclear, we would be happy to answer questions about it.

 Our purpose in using your data in this way is to make sure we do not wastefully advertise to people who are unlikely to be interested in our products.
 Our legal basis for doing so is our legitimate interest in promoting our services.

 4.3 Mailing Lists

-You can subscribe to our mailing lists to get the latest updates on our scientific discoveries or information about our products without creating a ZOE account and we will use the data you provide us with for these purposes.
+You can subscribe to our mailing lists to get the latest updates on our scientific discoveries or information about our products and services without creating a ZOE account and we will use the data you provide us with for these purposes.